 These sources are can be of value whether you need to track down a citation, or want to browse something to get started on a research project.

-We also have dozens of dictionaries, including languages like Turkish, Hebrew, Indonesian, and Navajo.
+We also have dozens of dictionaries, including dictionaries in languages like Turkish, Hebrew, Indonesian, and Navajo.